andersamlie/daily-pennsylvanian-basic-scraper/README.md

 Once the scraper clicks on that and gets to UTB's site, I simply use the selector again to get the h1 attribute of the centerpiece, trim it and out put it to the same file.
 Hopefully these change daily but we'll see!

-# My understanding of daily event monitor
+# My understanding of cron

 I played with crontab.guru and now see that the 5 values can be combined or wildcarded (*) to create intervals.
 The other operators - , and / allow for multiple or range of values in one slot.
 I think its useful to have a standard languuage for describing intervals especially when running jobs and doing other software maintenance.